 The globular cluster is, besides M57, the only Messier object in the constellation Lyra.
 To find it, look for the bright star Vega, then travel towards the opposite side of the constellation in a straight line until stumbling on your target.

 Processing the globular cluster M56 was pretty straightforward.
 I did not spend more than thirty minutes on it and went through my usual steps very quickly.
 I did not really expect it to turn out well so I honestly did not care about the image when I was processing it.

 In the end, I decided to keep the image and tweaked the shadows and highlights on Lightroom a little bit.
 I also used a mask to increase the crispness in the actual cluster only.

 Below is a single shot of thirty seconds on M56.

-I went through our basic processing workflow to process this object as it is a simple cluster.
-But if you are interested in learning how I process all our more difficult images, you can download a full PDF "follow along" file that contains 77 pages, a full 1 hour and 45 minutes walkthrough tutorial video, our custom presets and even raw data HERE.
+I went through our beginner processing workflow to process this object as it is a simple cluster.
+But if you are interested in learning how I process all our more difficult images, you can download our processing workflow HERE.